CODE OF CIVIL PROCEDURE IN MONTENEGRO

 6. Dates of completion will be specified in months and years.

-7. Any time limit expressed as a number of months or years will conclude on the final day of the month or year that has the same number as the day the time limit was established.
-The deadline will be the month's final day if there is no such day.
+7. Any time limit expressed as several months or years will conclude on the final day of the month or year with the same number as the day the time limit was established.
+The deadline will be the month’s final day if no such day exists.

 If the deadline’s last day is a weekend or holiday on which court services are not provided, the deadline will be extended until the end of the next business day.